nearform/the-fastify-workshop/deck.md

 class: branded

-# Step 2: Exercise 💻
+# Step 5: Exercise 💻

-- write a unit test for the `index.js` module
+- Write a unit test for the `index.js` module

-- use `node-tap`
+- Use `node-tap`

-- use `fastify.inject`
+- Use `fastify.inject`

-- check that GETting the `/users` route:
+- Check that GETting the `/users` route:
-  - responds with status code 200
+  - Responds with status code 200
-  - returns the expected array of users
+  - Returns the expected array of users

-> 💡 you don't need to start the server
+💡 you don't need to start the server

 ---

-# Step 2: Solution
+# Step 5: Solution

 ```js
 // test/index.test.js